TickTeam/guide-tt/how_to_set_language_in_ticktick.md

-# How to set language in TickTick?
+### How to set language in TickTick?

+TickTick now supports multiple languages within web app.

+1.